stanis-molnar/MolnarApps/docs/bagos/how-to-play.md

 :::tip[Additional Notes]

-- Players must keep the value their dice hidden (hid the screen of your phone) except when a challenge is called.
+- Players must keep the value their dice hidden (hide the screen of your phone) except when a challenge is called.
 - The game is best played with 3 or more players.

 :::